-This is an upscale French place in River North, and it has the same traditional entree/appetizer/dessert-style menu as Naha, its sister restaurant.
+This is an upscale French place in River North, and it has a traditional entree/appetizer/dessert-style menu.
 The food at Brindille is outstanding, but this is an especially good choice if you get nerdy over extra touches.
 For example, your server may casually inform you that the silverware you’ve been using is 100 years old.

 We like this Lincoln Park spot for all sorts of special occasions.
 It feels fancy, but not in an old-school way - the best way we can describe it is to say that you kind of feel like you’re eating in Labyrinth.
 The food is modern American, and plated very prettily.
 Even something as awful-sounding as turnip soup is memorable here.

 If you want to feel like you’ve secured tickets for the last rocket ship leaving Earth, consider making a reservation at Next.
-This place is owned by the Alinea folks, but unlike Alinea, Next has three different themed tasting meals every year (e.g. Ancient Rome, Hollywood, and Paris 1906).
+This place is owned by the Alinea folks, but unlike Alinea, Next has three different themed tasting meals every year (e.g. Ancient Rome, Hollywood, and Alinea 2005-2010, because why not).
 Tickets tend to sell out as soon as they’re released.
 You’ll experience molecular theatrics similar to those at Alinea, but not as many, and a meal here starts at around $200.